-Regardless of the contract under which your patients accept care from you, you have a duty to put their interests first..
-The Dental Board Code of conduct states that 'Practitioners have a duty to make the care of patients or clients their first concern and to practise safely and effectively'
+Regardless of the contract under which your patients accept care from you, you have a duty to put their interests first.
+The GDC also says in Principle One of Standards for the Dental Team that patients' interests 'will be put before financial gain and business need'.